Fall 2025 Registration Dates:

 Entrepreneurship Majors:

-You should have completed MGT 421 and MGT 424 by now, leaving you with the task of completing electives for the major.
+You should have completed the core requirements for the major by now, leaving you with the task of completing electives for the major.

 Economics and Strategy Majors: